shizuka-na-kazushi/sb_aircon/README.md

 # What's sb_aircon

-sb_aircon is command line JavaScript which sends SwitchBot Hub command.
+sb_aircon is command line JavaScript on NodeJs which sends SwitchBot Hub command.

 As I wanted to control an air conditioner in my work room, I developed it ONLY just for air conditioner remote.